 Part 1 in a series on effectively managing challenging behavior in children

 Most children have their fair share of behavioral challenges, but for some, these can be especially intense, leaving the whole family exasperated.
-Difficult behaviors like backtalk, incessant arguing, attention-seeking, lying, and even swearing, hitting, and outright defiance can be incredibly […]
+Difficult behaviors like backtalk, incessant arguing, attention-seeking, lying, and even swearing, hitting, and outright defiance can be incredibly stressful for […]

 Tourette disorder is a chronic neurological condition characterized by brief, rapid movements (motor tics) such as blinking, sniffing, or tongue thrusting) or sounds (vocal tics) such as throat clearing, grunting, humming.
 However, both motor and vocal tics can be quite complex, such as a girl who repeatedly and violently thrusts her index finger up a […]